YuNariai/project_QIAO/README.md

 ## Summary

 This project modifies Random Quantum Neural Networks (RQNN) (published March 2022) with a new quantum encoder and incorporates NVIDIA cuQuantum for running at run.ai for better performance.
-We apply our new QML model to PneumoniaMNIST dataset with added either Gaussian or Salt and Pepper noise model.
+We apply our new QML classificationmodel to PneumoniaMNIST [2]  dataset from with added either Gaussian or Salt and Pepper noise model.
 For both noise models, our model achieved around 75% accuracy which is better than classical random neural networks.

 ## References